quitism/countdown-endpoint/README.md

 # countdown-endpoint
-a request endpoint for my catweb countdown project, used for live user counts
+a request endpoint for my catweb countdown project, used for live user counts (and live chat)